Nata Lee Puts On Busty Display In Plunging White Crop Top While Posing On A Yacht In Dubai

 The photo showed Nata sitting near the railing of a yacht during a sunny day.
 She was enjoying a day out in the sea in Dubai, as she revealed via the geotag and the famous Burj Al Arab building in the background confirmed.

 Nata kicked both legs to the same side, leaving one knee in the front and the other pushed back for the sultry pose.
-She took one hand behind her head while placing the other on the surface next to her for support.
+She placed one hand behind her head while putting the other on the surface next to her for support.

 She wore an all white ensemble that made her sun-kissed complexion stand out.
 Nata had on a crop top featuring a plunging neckline that flaunted her ample cleavage while exposing her slim waist and tight stomach.
 On her lower body, she sported a pair of matching shorts that sat low, hugging her hips tightly.